 Each member of The McKenzie Institute faculty brings a unique set of experience and expertise.
 From physical therapy to orthopaedics, to sport therapy, to extremities all have a common and in-depth understanding of what their patients need and how they can benefit from the McKenzie Method®.
 All instructors have successfully completed their Diploma in Mechanical Diagnosis and Therapy® and are active in clinical practice as required by educational policies of The McKenzie Institute International.

-Yvonne Body, PT, Dip.
+Yvonne Body, PT, DHSc, Dip.
 MDT is a 1990 graduate of Mount Saint Mary University with a BA in Psychology and a BS in Physical Therapy.
-She is currently enrolled at Nova Southeastern University in Florida obtaining a MHSc/DHSc with a Higher Education concentration.
+She obtained her DHSc with a Higher Education concentration at Nova Southeastern University in Florida.
 Yvonne attained her Diploma in Mechanical Diagnosis and Therapy in September 1999.
 The McKenzie Institute appointed her to Probationary Teaching Faculty in October 2001, Junior Instructor in October 2003, Teaching Faculty in October 2009 and Senior Instructor in October 2016.
 Yvonne was also appointed to Faculty for the distance learning component of the Institute's Diploma Program in August 2015.

 Yvonne served as a Clinical Instructor and Clinical Education Coordinator early in her career.
 Once she was appointed to Teaching Faculty with the Institute she relinquished those responsibilities and began mentoring fellow staff and local colleagues.
 As Contributing Faculty, Yvonne is closely affiliated with the University of Saint Augustine for Health Sciences where she instructs students in the areas of gross anatomy wet lab, pathophysiology and physical agents.
 She also holds an affiliation with the University of Dundee in Scotland.
 In addition to her teaching responsibilities for the Institute, Yvonne has also serves on the McKenzie Institute International's Faculty Review Committee.